the-container-store/SSH-Key-Signing/README.md

     22 (guest) => 2222 (host)
 ```

-6. Login (pass port into the command)
+7. Login (pass port into the command)
 ```
 ssh -i my-ops-key -i my-ops-key-cert.pub ops@localhost -p 2222
 ```

-## Breaking it down
+### Breaking it down

 Now, any certificate authority can sign public keys.
 Since we were using Vault for other parts of
 our infrastructure, and we knew it could also act as a certificate authority, we decided to give it
 a shot as part of our implementation.
-If you are not using vault, you can look at the `step-1` tag
-in this repository to see what you would need to spin up an independent certificate authority for
-signing public keys with.

 We're also taking advantage of our existing Active Directory resources for user management and so
 we're integrating Vault with AD.
 This might seem like the same centralized concept we tried